Math Calculators

 Area = Length × Width

-With 24 still on the screen, hit the plus sign + and mr, to add the value from the calculator's memory (15, the area of the first room) to the current value.
-Then hit the equal sign to get the final answer of 39.
-The area of both rooms adds up to 39 square meters.
+With 24 still displayed on the screen, press the plus sign + followed by mr to recall the stored value (15) from memory.
+Finally, press the equal sign to get the total: 39.
+The combined area of both rooms is 39 square meters.

 Calculator: the history of development